Ashok0/EnderalVREssentials/README.md

 16. Delete the .esp file used in Step 9 from your Skyrim VR installation folder.
 17. Launch Enderal VR.
 18. When in-game, press "~" to open the console.
-19. Type: help "ARMOR_NAME_FROM_CREATION_KIT" in quotations i.e. if Creation Kit listed an armor piece that you wanted called Necromancer Purple Boots, you would type help "Necromancer Purple Boots" and hit ENTER.
+19. Type: help "ARMOR_NAME_FROM_CREATION_KIT" in quotations i.e. if Creation Kit listed an armor piece that you wanted called Necromancer Purple Boots, you would type: help "Necromancer Purple Boots" and hit ENTER.
 20. The console will return the item code for the above item name.
 21. Type: player.additem ITEM_CODE 1 i.e. player.additem 45010ADA 1
 22. The armor associated with the item code will be added to your inventory.
+Press "~" to exit the console.
 23. Open your inventory, and you can now successfully equip the armor from your armor mod!

 ## Supersampling